Joey Tribbiani: Appearance in other seasons

-Although Joey dates several women in the series, very few of these relationships are serious, his romantic partners rarely appear for more than one episode.
+Although Joey dates several women in the series, very few of these relationships are serious, and his romantic partners rarely appear for more than one episode.
 However, despite his great interest in women, Joey has made it clear more than once that his friends are more important to him; when his latest relationship, Janine (Elle Macpherson), stated that she dislikes Monica and Chandler, Joey breaks it off with her despite the fact that he had been trying to win her over for the previous four episodes.
 He tells Janine that Monica and Chandler are like family, and he can't be with her if she doesn't like them.

 Joey was originally dismissed by Chandler when he came in for a roommate interview (in favor of Eric, a fashion photographer, who apologetically informs Chandler that, due to his work, models will have to come to the apartment, and that his sister - a porn actress - has a beach house Chandler is welcome to use), and Joey thought Chandler was gay.
-However, when Eric came back into the building to move in, he was confronted by Mr. Heckles, a senile building resident who claimed to be Chandler's new roommate, causing Eric to leave and Chandler to go with his second choice Joey (In "The One with the Flashback" set in 1993, Joey moved in three years before, although in "The One with All the Thanksgivings" it shows that the gang knew Joey was Chandler's roommate in 1992 and he would have been his roommate for quite some time).
-Joey's first couple of days involved a brief, mutual attraction to Monica.
-This subsided and Chandler and Joey quickly became best friends as Joey's carefree lifestyle grew on Chandler.
+However, when Eric comes back into the building to move in, he is confronted by Mr. Heckles, a senile building resident who claims to be Chandler's new roommate, causing Eric to leave and Chandler to go with his second choice, Joey (In "The One with the Flashback" set in 1993, Joey moved in three years before, although in "The One with All the Thanksgivings" it shows that the gang knew Joey was Chandler's roommate in 1992 and he would have been his roommate for quite some time).
+Joey's first couple of days involve a brief, mutual attraction to Monica.
+This subsides and Chandler and Joey quickly become best friends as Joey's carefree lifestyle grows on Chandler.

-Later in the series, they bought a chick and a duck together, whom Chandler had named Yasmine and Dick, respectively.
-A long-running gag depicted Joey and Chandler occasionally fighting with each other like an old married couple.
-Joey moved out temporarily when he found success playing Dr. Drake Ramoray on a soap opera, but soon moved back in after his character was dropped down an elevator shaft.
-At the end of the series, Chandler and Monica made it clear to Joey that their new house outside the city would have a room for him.
+Later in the series, they buy a chick and a duck together, whom Chandler has named Yasmine and Dick, respectively.
+A long-running gag depicts Joey and Chandler occasionally fighting with each other like an old married couple.
+Joey moves out temporarily when he finds success playing Dr. Drake Ramoray on a soap opera, but soon moves back in after his character was dropped down an elevator shaft.
+At the end of the series, Chandler and Monica make it clear to Joey that their new house outside the city will have a room for him.